Agungvpzz/Survival-Analysis/README.md

    ![Pearson Correlation Coefficient Between Churn and each Feature](https://github.com/user-attachments/assets/3af87eac-2b47-4bd3-9691-9940a200fb7e)
 </div>

 - The bar chart shows that `MonthlyCharges` has a mild positive correlation (~0.20) with churn.
-This likely reflects pricing differences, as short-term contracts—linked to higher churn—often come with higher monthly costs.
+This likely reflects pricing differences, as short-term contracts, linked to higher churn, often come with higher monthly costs.
-- TotalCharges shows a negative correlation with churn, as higher spending typically reflects longer tenure—meaning these customers are still active and have not churned.
+- `TotalCharges` shows a negative correlation with churn, as higher spending typically reflects longer tenure.
+This suggests that these customers are either still active or have remained active longer than those who churned.
 - Together, `MonthlyCharges`, `TotalCharges`, and `Contract` capture overlapping aspects of tenure and pricing.
-While not a direct case of data leakage, their interdependence warrants caution—especially with multicollinearity in modeling.
+While not a direct case of data leakage, their interdependence warrants caution, especially with multicollinearity in modeling.

 ## 6. Survival Function Estimation